Musicals101.com

 This prolific producer was the driving force behind the development of the first British musical comedies -- a full decade after Harrigan and Hart initiated the form in the US.
 After serving as a manager for Richard D'Oyly Carte, Edwardes went to work for producer John Hollingshead (1827-1904), taking over the Gaiety Theatre when Hollingshead retired in 1885.
 Over the next thirty years, Edwardes produced seventy-plus London productions that packed both The Gaiety and Daly's.

 Edwardes brought a series of continental operettas to the London stage, including popular productions of The Merry Widow (1907), The Dollar Princess (1909) and The Count of Luxembourg (1911).
 When Edwardes' hit The Girl From Utah was adapted for Broadway in 1914, it provided the showcase for Jerome Kern's groundbreaking hit song "They Didn't Believe Me."
-Illness forced Edwardes into seclusion for the final months of his life.
+Caught in Germany at the start of World War I, he was imprisoned for several months, and his health was seriously compromised.
+Forced into seclusion for the final months of his life, Edwardes died at age 62.
+Although he left substantial debts, they were posthumously paid off by the ongoing profits from his theatrical properties.

 Ellis, Mary